felipeserna/ng-movies/README.md

 1. cd angular-movies/src/environments

-2. Open environment.development.ts and write your API key from https://www.omdbapi.com
+2. Open environment.development.ts and write your API key for https://www.omdbapi.com

 3. On your terminal.
 Go to the folder that contains angular.json.